Belfast - Do & See

 Lagan Boat Tour

-For a unique perspective of Belfast, make your way through the city by boat, and visit the birth place of the infamous Titanic with an 8km tour of the River Lagan.
+Lagan Boat Tour is a great way to get a unique perspective of Belfast.
+Make your way through the city by boat, and visit the birth place of the infamous Titanic with an 8 kilometre tour of the River Lagan.

 Just a short walk from the university lies this green haven, sloping down to the River Lagan.
-Its centrepiece, the Palm House, is a beautiful conservatory of cast iron and glass designed in 1939 by Charles Lanyon.
-Admission is free and the gardens are open daily from dawn to dusk.
+Its centerpiece, the Palm House, is a beautiful conservatory of cast iron and glass designed in 1939 by Charles Lanyon.